-1. you must be victim of a certain type of criminal activity.
+- Must be victim of a certain type of criminal activity.
 Not every type of crime qualifies for a U visa.

-2. you have suffered substantial physical or psychological harm as a result of that criminal activity.
+- Have suffered substantial physical or psychological harm as a result of that criminal activity.
 This can be shown with photos of physical injuries.
 It can also be shown with affidavits from friends or family members who witnessed the crime.
 Additionally, a medical professional can write a report detailing the harm.

-3. you must assist law enforcement in the prosecution of the defendant of this criminal activity.
+- Must assist law enforcement in the prosecution of the defendant of this criminal activity.
 You must cooperate with the police who are investigating the crime and the district attorneys office who is prosecuting the crime.
 The police or the district attorney, or the judge MUST sign a certification.